Sdelsaz/PIN-for-Admin/README.md

  After the time is elapsed, their privileges are removed.
 Any new account that is admin is also demoted except the accounts that were admin before the execution of the script.

- You can use one of the following attributes to popiulate with a random PIN in Jamf Pro, make sure to choose an attribute that isn't actually used.
+ You can use one of the following attributes to popiulate with a random PIN in Jamf Pro.
+Make sure to include the Hyphen and choose an attribute that isn't actually used.

  - -assetTag
  - -endUsername